christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 tensorboard --logdir=/tmp/mytutorial_logs
 ```

-and go to [http://localhost:6006/](http://localhost:6006/) under Graph tab to see our first graph :
+Go to [http://localhost:6006/](http://localhost:6006/) under Graph tab to see our first graph :

 ![]({{ site.url }}/img/tensorflow_tutorial_add.png)

-As you can see, our symbols are not named, it is possible possible to name them in Tensorflow
+As you can see, our addition operation is present but symbols are not named, it is possible possible to name them in Tensorflow

 ```python
 a = tf.placeholder(tf.int8, name="a")